 - 12.5% Corporation Tax – Limited Companies can avail of Ireland’s low corporate tax rate, 12.5%.
 A Sole Trader must pay personal tax rates between 20% and 40%.

 Please follow the attached link for our guidelines on whether to set up as a Sole Trader or Limited company

 Yes, a company’s registered office address can be a residential address.
 The requirement is that the address is a physical location and not a PO box.
 This information will be available on the public record so some people will choose to purchase a Registered Office Address Service or rent an office or Desk Space in a shared working environment.

 A partnership is a relationship that exists between persons/corporate bodies carrying on a business in common with a view to making a profit.
 It is an unincorporated business organisation, of which there are two types in Ireland;

 Read about the options for setting up a Partnership Business in Ireland.

 Yes, non-residents can be the director of an Irish company.
 Irish companies are required to have at least one director who is a resident within the European Economic Area (EEA).
-However, if none of the directors meet this requirement the company must take out a Non-EEA Resident Director Bond.
+However, if none of the directors meets this requirement the company must take out a Non-EEA Resident Director Bond.

 All company names must be approved by the CRO (Companies Registration Office in Ireland.
 To be accepted a company name must be unique and not deemed as too similar to any existing companies currently on the register.
 There are some restrictions to be aware of when choosing an effective company name that will gain CRO approval.
-For example; avoid terms such as “Solutions”, Enterprise”, “Services” these are considered non-distinguishing because they could be related to business in any industry. try to use unique word and terms that are specifically related to the industry the company will be operating in to increase the likelihood of the company name being accepted by the CRO.
+For example; avoid terms such as “Solutions”, Enterprise”, and “Services” as these are considered non-distinguishing because they could be related to business in any industry.
+Try to use unique words and terms that are specifically related to the industry the company will be operating in to increase the likelihood of the company name being accepted by the CRO.